awsdocs/ec2-image-builder-user-guide/doc_source/manage-components.md

 **Workflow stages for building a new image**
 The Image Builder workflow for building new images includes the following two distinct stages\.
 The components that it runs fall into one stage or the other – never both\.

-1. **Build stage** \(pre\-snapshot\) – During the build stage, you make changes to the Amazon EC2 build instance that's running your source image, to create the baseline for your new image\.
+1. **Build stage** \(pre\-snapshot\) – During the build stage, you make changes to the Amazon EC2 build instance that's running your base image, to create the baseline for your new image\.
 For example, your image or container recipe can include components that install an application, or modify the operating system firewall settings\.

    The following phases run during the build stage:
    + build